Global residue formula for logarithmic indices of foliations: Introduction

-We observe that the Theorem \ref{teo1_1} generalizes our previous result in \cite{MD}, where we have assumed that the singularities of $\fol$ are non-degenerate.
-In \cite[Theorem 1, (ii)]{CFLM} we have proved an analogous result for global holomorphic vector field on $X$ such that $D$ has isolated singularities.
+We observe that Theorem \ref{teo1_1} generalizes our previous result in \cite{MD}, where we have assumed that the singularities of $\fol$ are non-degenerate.
+In \cite[Theorem 1, (ii)]{CFLM} we have proved an analogous result for global holomorphic vector fields on $X$ such that $D$ has isolated singularities.

 We obtain the following consequence.